cs-MohamedAyman/Problem-Solving-Training/README.md

 ## Level 2

-This [level](https://github.com/cs-MohamedAyman/Problem-Solving-Training/tree/master/level%202) simply consists of eight sheets, four of them on Codeforces OJ, plus two of them on HackerEarth OJ, and the last two on HackerRank OJ.
+This [level](https://github.com/cs-MohamedAyman/Problem-Solving-Training/tree/master/level%202) simply consists of ten sheets, four of them on Codeforces OJ, plus four of them on HackerEarth OJ, and the last two on HackerRank OJ.

 ## Prerequisites

-The prerequisites for level 2 of this training are the basic knowledge for Data Structures and Algorithms like ***(Linear Data Structures - Non-Linear Data Structures - Basic Algorithms)***.
+The prerequisites for level 2 of this training are the basic knowledge for Data Structures and Algorithms like ***(Linear Data Structures - Non-Linear Data Structures - Basic Algorithms - Searching Algorithms - Sorting Algorithms)***.

 <img align="right" width="75" height="75" src="https://github.com/cs-MohamedAyman/Problem-Solving-Training/blob/master/online-judges-logos/codeforces.jpg">